chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

   - `"default"` - Try to use the custom editor for every file that matches the custom editor's `selector`.
 If there are multiple custom editors for a given file, the user will have to select which custom editor they want to use.
   - `"option"` - Do not use the custom editor by default but allow users to switch to it or configure it as their default.

-You can learn more in the [Custom Editors](/api/extension-guides/custom-editors) extension guide.
+You can learn more in the [Custom Editors](/api/插件-guides/custom-editors) 插件 guide.

 ## contributes.debuggers

-Contribute a debugger to VS Code.
+Contribute a debugger to Baosky.
 A debugger contribution has the following properties:

 - `type` is a unique ID that is used to identify this debugger in a launch configuration.
 - `label` is the user visible name of this debugger in the UI.
-- `program` the path to the debug adapter that implements the VS Code debug protocol against the real debugger or runtime.
+- `program` the path to the debug adapter that implements the Baosky debug protocol against the real debugger or runtime.
 - `runtime` if the path to the debug adapter is not an executable but needs a runtime.
 - `configurationAttributes` is the schema for launch configuration arguments specific to this debugger.
 Please note that the JSON schema constructs `$ref` and `definition` are not supported.
 - `initialConfigurations` lists launch configurations that are used to populate an initial launch.json.
 - `configurationSnippets` lists launch configurations that are available through IntelliSense when editing a launch.json.
-- `variables` introduces substitution variables and binds them to commands implemented by the debugger extension.
+- `variables` introduces substitution variables and binds them to commands implemented by the debugger 插件.
-- `languages` those languages for which the debug extension could be considered the "default debugger".
+- `languages` those languages for which the debug 插件 could be considered the "default debugger".

 ### debugger example